thaling11/Note-taker/README.md

 - Save icon appears in the navigation at the top of the page, and the new note entered is saved and appears in the left-hand column with the other existing notes
 - When the user clicks on an existing note in the list in the left-hand column, that note appears in the right-hand column
 - When the user clicks on the Write icon in the navigation at the top of the page, the user is presented with empty fields to enter a new note title and the note’s text in the right-hand column
+- When the user clicks the delete icon, the note is deleted